 sudo timedatectl set-timezone Asia/Shanghai

-Set after completion, run againtimedatectl statusConfirm that the time zone has been changed.
+Run again after setting uptimedatectl statusConfirm that the time zone has changed.

-• For Windows server:In the Windows system, you can change the time zone through the 'Date and Time' settings.Right-click on the taskbar and select 'Adjust date/time', then choose the correct time zone in the settings window.
+• For Windows server:In Windows system, you can change the time zone by the "Date and Time" settings.Right-click on the time in the taskbar, select "Adjust date/time", and then select the correct time zone in the settings window.

-If you are using panel tools like Baota Panel or 1Panel, you can find the restart button in the corresponding Go project management or container management interface.
-If you are manually starting through a script, you need to stop the service first (such as runningstop.shStart the service (run) againstart.sh).
+If you are using panel tools like Baota or 1Panel, you can find the restart button in the corresponding Go project management or container management interface.
+If you start manually through a script, you need to stop the service first (such as runningstop.sh), then start the service (run)start.sh)

 3. Verify time display

-Refresh your website page after restarting the service, and check againstampToDateFormatted time.
-They should now display correctly as your local time.
+Refresh your website page and check again after restarting the servicestampToDateFormatted time.
+They should now be displayed correctly as your local time.

 For example, in the template: